oblakeerickson/blake-dot-app/index.md

 Outside of work, I’m a husband, parent, snowboarder, and car nerd.
 If I’m not at a keyboard, I’m probably tinkering on a Subaru in my garage, or escaping up in the mountains to snowboard somewhere in Idaho.

-I recently wrote this post on the Discourse blog: [https://blog.discourse.org/2025/11/how-discourse-uses-discourse/](https://blog.discourse.org/2025/11/how-discourse-uses-discourse/).
-And these are posts I've written on my own [blog](/blog/):
+Last month I wrote about how [Discourse uses Discourse](https://blog.discourse.org/2025/11/how-discourse-uses-discourse/) on the Discourse blog.

+On my own [blog](/blog/) I've written:

 - [Prolonged Effort, Hard Work, Coupled with Postive Focus, Thinking About the Thing](/blog/prolonged-effort/)
 - [Bug Crushing Adventure](/blog/bug-crushing-adventure/)